-The watch comes with a sleek design with a large display so the users can view the stats by just a glance during their workout.
+The Garmin Forerunner 735XTwatch is the best GPS running watch with a heart rate monitor that comes with a sleek design with a large display so the users can view the stats with just a glance during their workout.
 The silicone bands are also soft and comfortable on the wrist.
 It’s available in frost blue and midnight blue or black gray colors.
 The battery lasts for 11 days in general watch and activity tracking mode, and 14 hours if all features are used.
 The watch offers heart rate monitoring and tracking of activities such as; cycling, swimming, cardio, paddle sports, XCskiing, hiking, multisport and strength training as well.

 Garmin Forerunner 735XT is the best sports watch that offers advanced metrics for running, swimming, and lots of other sports.
 The watch is waterproof up to 50m and is a great tool for tracking of swimming.
 You can take the watch during your swimming training and workouts in the water and it will guide you through.
 Though at times the tracking gives inaccurate results, there are many options to choose from.
 The watch also offers GPS tracking of 24 hours.